-Free will on the other hand holds that believers are responsible for the decisions they make and may choose to stop being saved.
+Free will on the other hand holds that believers are responsible for the decisions they make and as a result may choose to stop being saved.

-Very few people hold solely to one and discard totally the other.
-The truth is some combination of both free will and predestination.
+Others opt for an in-between position.
+They considerthe truth to be some combination of both free will and predestination.
 But what is that combination?
 Calvinists are those who hold more strongly to predestination than free will. e.g. A Calvinist may say that a believer is predestined to be saved, and in the fullness of time, God so strongly influenced his free will that he had to respond in the affirmative.
 Some call this irresistible grace.
 An obvious objection is that if God could do that for one person, why can't he do it for all, since he wishes all to be saved?
 And if he didn't do it for a particular person, why is he then angry with that person for rejecting the gospel?
-Armenians are those who have a stronger view of free will than predestination. e.g. An Armenian may say that a person chose to be saved, and predestination applies only in a general sense.
+Arminians are those who have a stronger view of free will than predestination. e.g. An Arminian may say that a person chose to be saved, and predestination applies only in a general sense.
 But how does this account for scriptures like Acts 13:48?

 Acts 13:48b ...
 And as many as had been appointed to eternal life believed.